Skip to content

 Metadata Arbitrary JSON kept with the run; invalid JSON fails the node with a clear message

 The node honors n8n's Continue On Fail setting: with it enabled, a LumaTrack outage records an error item instead of failing your workflow.
+If a response carries a non-empty ignored_fields list, a field in your payload was misspelled; treat it as a bug, never a silent success.

 Wire the error path too